HackYourFutureBelgium/home/curriculum/ux-ui-design/README.md

 - 🥚 **User Empathy**: You understand what user empathy is, and can use it to understand a classmate's needs and help them plan a home page.
 - 🥚 **Design Cycle**: You will be able to describe the design cycle and what steps you will take in each state (Empathize, define, ideate, prototype, testing and implement).
+- 🥚 **Double Diamond**: You can separate the design and deliver phases of a project.
+Design and delivery are a never-ending cycle, but it helps to be clear when you are focusing one or the other.
 - 🥚 **Stakeholder Interviews**: You can interview another student to learn their motivations, needs, and blocks
 - 🥚 **Rapid Prototyping**: You can use rapid prototyping techniques (such as paper prototyping) to test initial design hypotheses and receive user feedback.
 - 🥚 **User Journeys**: You can write user journeys for websites that you use.